 Pressures and spin

 The contents of curriculums in schools, colleges and universities are highly influential with regard to attitudes and behaviours within populations.
 Political pressures and technological advances constantly impact on educational programmes and their functioning for learners of all ages.
 Although not always welcomed, these adjustments generally are well intentioned and benign.
+The curriculum across all educational establishments can not remain constant and unchanging, particularly in areas of rapid scientific discoveries.
 However, there have been, and sometimes continue to be, the occurrence of nasty manipulations, such as when scientific and historical facts are distorted or when racial discrimination and false propaganda are encouraged.
 As highlighted earlier, what is taught must be based on authentic values and suited to the needs of individuals and society as a whole.

 Granted that STEAM subjects are of high value, it would be negligent to denigrate the importance of curricular areas such as English language and literature, social studies, foreign languages or personal, social and health education (PSHE) including ethics and employability skills.
 All have a place within a balanced and holistic approach prior to specialisation.
 Moreover, the danger of neglecting cultural heritage needs to be monitored, for example, in primary education is too much attention given to topics, such as ancient Egypt and Rome, at the expense of a nation’s own customs and traditions?
 Relevance within a syllabus will ensure that key global topics – healthy living, climate change, social justice and the like – are embedded and addressed rather than being tacked on as optional extras if time permits.